razerx100/razerx100/README.md

 Want to own a Shiba and a British Shorthair.
 I really love learning about history.
 While still on that topic,
-I consider myself a self proclaimed linguistic.
+I consider myself a self proclaimed linguistic and polyglot.
 I love learning new human languages as well as their culture.
 I can express myself perfectly in Bengali and English.
-But my pronunciations in English aren't very good (yet).
+But I am not very good at talking to other people.
-I'm trying adopt British accent.
 I'm also learning Japanese and can make simple conversations.
 I find Kanji fascinating [面白い].
 Oh and even though I love literally all things science,